-- Grasp the system board by the release pin 11 and the lift handle 22 at the same time, and tilt the system board at an angle of approximately 20 degrees as shown. - Step 2.
-Align the hole on the system board with the corresponding mounting stud on the chassis first, and then align the hole 4 by the same way.
+- Step 1.
+Grasp the system board by the release pin and the lift handle at the same time, and tilt the system board at an angle of approximately 20 degrees. - Step 2.
+Align the hole on the system board with the corresponding mounting stud on the chassis first, and then align the hole by the same way.

-Note: Before you align the two holes, prevent the system board from touching the mounting studs on the chassis.
+Note: Before you align two holes, prevent the system board from touching the mounting studs on the chassis.

-- Step 3.
-Lower the system board into the chassis and slide it to the rear of the chassis until it clicks into position. - Step 4.
-Install the four screws in the following sequence.
+Step 3.
+Lower the system board into the chassis and slide it to the rear of the chassis until it clicks into position.

+Step 4.
+Install the eight screws in the following sequence.